Allencaidota/ContosoUniversity/README.md

              next: using linq to select data from student db after getting the data we can sort the data in controller
-2. edit the view index student page
+2. edit the view index student page the table was displayname from model.name, fname, and enrollmentdate to actionlink